• Skip to primary navigation

 How To Spot Mold vs. Kham Yeast on Kombucha and How To Prevent it

 Is that mold on my kombucha?
-It is a common question from people new to making kombucha.
+It is a common question for people new to making kombucha.
 Here is some information so you can tell if your kombucha is safe to drink or not.

 Homemade kombucha requires a little effort and a watchful eye to get the desired results.
 There are a few ways it can go wrong, and one of the biggest problems is finding mold on your kombucha.

-Mold on kombucha can be spotted by looking for blue, black, green, white, or tan spots that appear to be dry and fuzzy.
 Good kombucha growth will be wet, not dry.
-Mold will also only appear on the surface layer because it needs air to survive.
+Mold will only appear on the surface layer because it needs air to survive.
 You will not see mold submerged in the kombucha.

 mold-is-fuzzy-green-on-kombucha-drink